TRACT Therapeutics, Inc. Completes Phase I Safety Trial Using a Patient’s Immune Cells to Prevent Organ Rejection

 Approximately 30,000 patients receive a solid organ transplant in the United States each year; 18,000 of which are kidneys.
 Joseph R. Leventhal, MD, PhD, Director of Kidney and Pancreas Transplantation at Northwestern University Feinberg School of Medicine stated:

 “The opportunity to provide an alternative therapy that will actually regulate the patient’s immune system instead of suppressing it with drugs, presents a tremendous opportunity to resolve a clinical need that has not been met with for patients with organ transplants and autoimmune diseases.”

 Gretchen S. Johnson, President and CEO of TRACT Therapeutics, commented, “Today’s announcement signifies a major milestone for both the early success of this clinical approach and the potential to improve the lives of patients with transplants and those suffering from autoimmune disorders.”

 About TRACT Therapeutics

-TRACT Therapeutics, Inc. is a clinical-stage biotechnology company developing a novel therapeutic approach to restoring immune balance in transplantation and autoimmune disease.
-It’s proprietary platform technology, using autologous, polyclonally expanded T-regulatory cells was developed at Northwestern University by pioneer, Joseph R Leventhal, MD, PhD and his research colleagues.
-TRACT plans to file for Orphan Drug Designation for organ transplantation in 2016.
-For more information, visit our web site at: www.tracttherapeutics.com
+TRACT Therapeutics, Inc. is a clinical stage biotechnology company developing a novel therapeutic approach to restoring immune balance in organ transplantation and autoimmune disease.
+Its proprietary platform technology, using autologous polyclonally expanded regulatory Tcells was developed at Northwestern University by pioneer, Joseph R Leventhal, MD, PhD and his research colleagues.
+TRACT has recently received FDA approval to initiate a Phase 2 trial with Trigs in kidney recipients.